deb-intel/InnerSourceDeb/index.rst

       **Community**
       ^^^^^^^^^^^^^^
       Join our community and help improve our docs.
-Use our :ref:`CONTRIBUTING`.
+Use our :ref:`contribution guidelines <CONTRIBUTING>`.

    .. grid-item-card::
       :img-background: images/background.png